hcaw/supply-chain-dapp/README.md

 ## Why use the blockchain?

 Supply chain data suffers from fragmentation of storage with limited access rights.
-Storing provenance data in a blockchain such as ethereum allows for immutable, persistent and permissioned storage.
+Storing provenance data in a blockchain such as ethereum allows for immutable, persistent and permissioned storage of data that can be certified by trusted bodies.